The Oxford Martin Programme on the

 Senior Research Associate

-Director, Oxford Sustainable Finance Programme and Lombard Odier Associate Professor
+Director, Oxford Sustainable Finance Group and the Lombard Odier Associate Professor of Sustainable Finance

 Baillie Gifford Professor of Mathematics